dwyl/book/README.md

 ![stay calm](https://cloud.githubusercontent.com/assets/194400/21954158/cea1b17a-da41-11e6-9f0e-a73627125934.png)

-The web browser or mobile device (displaying content in a "*web view*") is referred to as the "*Front End*"
+The web browser or mobile device (displaying content in a "*web view*") is referred to as the "*Front End*".

 ### "Back End"?